Mt. Pierre Elliott Trudeau (Meadows) (#14 on hiking map)

 - Closest bathroom/outhouse: Visitor Info Centre

 - Worst Parts: There are some very steep sections that are hard to grip unless you’re wearing good hiking shoes.
+When the trail is wet the steeper sections can be muddy and slippery.
+The sub-alpine meadow has boggy sections all summer.
 Hiking poles are recommended.
 Watch out: Grizzly bears are sometimes spotted foraging in the meadow during spring and summer.
 Be sure to make lots of noise so you don’t surprise them and they have time to leave to avoid an encounter.
-The mosquitoes are very bad during the summertime due to the lush environment – mosquito spray and a net shirt and long sleeves and pants are a MUST.
+The mosquitoes are very bad during the summertime due to the lush environment – mosquito spray and a net shirt, with a net cap and long sleeves and pants are a MUST.

 - Outside Links: 1) BC Rec Sites and Trails Map

 The payoff for this hike is big – a gorgeous meadow with a creek, lake and waterfall.
 Plus, if you climb up the waterfall you’ll get a view of Mt.
 Robson and the bottom of the valley.
-It’s a long drive on the access road to get there, and a very steep climb, but the hike up is only 2 hours and the scenery is spectacular.
-The mosquitoes are fierce, though, and it’s pretty wet and boggy in the meadows.
+It’s a long drive on the access road to get there, and a very steep climb, but the hike up to the first lake is only 2 hours and the scenery is spectacular.
+The mosquitoes are fierce in June and July though, and it’s pretty wet and boggy in the meadows.
 Grizzlies are sometimes spotted here.
 It is a wild and beautiful place.

 What are people saying about this trail?
 Use the #hiketrudeau hashtag on social media (Twitter, Instagram, Vimeo, Flickr, Youtube, Google Plus and Tumblr) and see them appear below (will take a few minutes).
 Older posts may not be visible.